anualabi/be-commerce/README.md

   - Each 'Add to cart' action should open the cart dropdown with items.
   - The cart dropdown should be also visible after clicking the basket icon in the header.
   - Clicking on the "Clear" button in the cart dropdown should remove items from the cart and hide the dropdown.
+- Pagination
+  - Products should be paginated.
+Show 6 items on each page.
+  - The pagination should show the current page.
+Hide the 'prev' arrow on the first page and hide the 'next' arrow on the last page.
 - WebPerformance
   - Optimise Your website using lighthouse reports.
 Try to achieve 80+ score in web core vitals. (mobile and desktop)